shivam221997/High-Speed-and-Low-Power-Carry-Select-Adder-Using-BEC/README.md

 ## Proposed Method
 The proposed method replaces the RCA with Binary to Excess-1 Converter (BEC) in the CSA design to reduce propagation delay and power consumption.
 The main idea is to use BEC instead of RCA with carry-in (Cin) = 1, optimizing area and power.

+## Implementation
+Implementation Using Vivado (Xilinx)
+The implementation of the CSA using BEC is performed using Vivado (Xilinx).
+The design involves the following steps:

 ### 4-bit BEC with 2:1 mux.
 ![m2](https://github.com/shivam221997/High-Speed-and-Low-Power-Carry-Select-Adder-Using-BEC/assets/156662255/f6555bf7-2063-40e7-9c33-7e30a318f083)